 Storing the dessert

-- You can also store after assembling for 1 day in the refrigerator.
+• You can also store it after assembling it for 1 day in the refrigerator.
 Cover each assembled bowl with a plastic cling wrap.

 Gulab Jamun Custard Jars (Indian Fusion Dessert)